-Financial accounting is a type of accounting that requires documenting, summarising, and reporting transactions resulting from business operations over a period of time.
-Such activities are documented in the preparation of accounts, which include the balance sheet, income statement, and cash flow statement, all of which reflect the company's financial results over a specific period of time.
+Financial accounting is a type of accounting that requires documenting, summarizing, and reporting transactions resulting from business operations over a period of time.
+Such activities are documented in the preparation of accounts, which include the balance sheet, income statement, and cash flow statement, all of which reflect the company’s financial results over a specific period of time.

 Accounting on a ‘accrual basis’ is preferred over accounting on a ‘cash basis’ in financial accounting.
 In financial matters, accountants are used by non profit organizations, corporations, and small businesses.

 The function of a Financial Accountant exists in both the public and private sectors.
 The responsibilities of a financial accountant differ from those of a general accountant, who works for himself rather than for a company or organization.
 It is really important for every business, no matter small or large corporations.